-Appropriate records of: 28.1 Fire drills?
-N/A Yes $\boxtimes$ No 28.2 Fire training?
-N/A $\boxtimes$ Yes No 28.3 Fire alarm tests?
-N/A $\boxtimes$ Yes No 28.4 Emergency escape lighting tests?
-N/A $\boxtimes$ Yes No 28.5 Maintenance and testing of other fire protection systems?
-N/A $\boxtimes$ Yes No Comments: 28.1 - Fire drills are not required for resident who work on the premises. s but a are for any n nembe ers of staff 28.3 - Flats that have had their fire alarms tested annually by HCC are recorded.
+Appropriate records of:

+28.1 Fire drills?
+N/A Yes \boxtimes No

+28.2 Fire training?
+N/A \boxtimes Yes No

+28.3 Fire alarm tests?
+N/A \boxtimes Yes No

+28.4 Emergency escape lighting tests?
+N/A \boxtimes Yes No

+28.5 Maintenance and testing of other fire protection systems?
+N/A \boxtimes Yes No

+28.1 - Fire drills are not required for residents but are for any members of staff who work on the premises.

+28.3 - Flats that have had their fire alarms tested annually by HCC are recorded.
 No evidence of this was available at the time of the inspection